leblancfg/autocrop/docs/quickstart.md

 layout: default
 title: Quickstart
 heading: Quickstart
-lead: Install autocrop, crop one folder, then move to scriptable examples.
+lead: Install autocrop, crop one image, then move to scriptable examples.
 description: Install and run autocrop from the command line or Python.
 ---